Amourspirit/python-kwargshelper/docs/source/usage/Decorator/RuleCheckAny.rst

 RuleCheckAny
 ============

-RuleCheckAny decorator reqires that all args of a function match one or more rules.
+RuleCheckAny decorator reqires that each args of a function match one or more rules.

 Decorating with ``*args``
 -------------------------